Selena: 1989–1991: Selena, Ven Conmigo, and relationship with Chris Pérez

 In the same year, Coca-Cola wanted Selena to become one of their spokespeople in Texas.
 The jingle used in her first two commercials for the company was composed by A.B. and Chris Pérez—the latter of whom had joined Selena y Los Dinos several months earlier as the band's new guitarist.
 Pérez began having romantic feelings for Selena, despite having a girlfriend in San Antonio.
 After a trip down to Mexico with the band, Pérez thought it would be best for them both to distance themselves, but he found that impossible and chose to try to build a relationship with her.
 They expressed their feelings for each other at a Pizza Hut restaurant and shortly afterward became a couple.
 Pérez and Selena hid their relationship, fearing Quintanilla Jr. would try to break it up.

 Selena released her second studio album, Ven Conmigo, in September 1990.
 Three tracks from Ven Conmigo were released as singles; "Ya Ves", "La Tracalera", and "Baila Esta Cumbia".
 The latter, a Tejano cumbia song, became one of Selena's most successful singles.
 Its popularity grew in Mexico, where a compilation album bearing the single's name was released there, which was certified platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), denoting sales of 150,000 units.

-A registered nurse and fan named Yolanda Saldívar asked Quintanilla Jr. to start a fan club in San Antonio.
-Saldívar had the idea after she had attended one of Selena's concerts.
+A registered nurse and fan named Yolanda Saldívar asked Quintanilla Jr. permission to start a fan club in San Antonio.
+Saldívar had the idea after attending one of Selena's concerts.
 Quintanilla Jr. approved Saldívar's request; he believed the fan club would bring more exposure for the band.
-Saldívar soon became a close friend to Selena and the family; she was trusted and became the acting president of the fan club in 1991.
+Saldívar soon became a close friend to Selena and the family, opening the fan club in 1991 and fulfilling the role of president.
 That same year, Salvadoran singer Álvaro Torres composed a duet he wanted to record with Selena.
 The song, "Buenos Amigos", was produced by Enrique Elizondo and was released on Torres' tenth studio album Nada Se Compara Contigo (1991).

 "Buenos Amigos" peaked at number one on the US Billboard Top Latin Songs chart, giving Selena her first number-one single.
 The song's music video earned Selena and Torres two nominations at the 1992 Billboard Music Awards.
 The track was also nominated for Duo of the Year at the 1992 Tejano Music Awards.
 Biographer Deborah Parédez wrote that the track enabled Selena to tour the west and east coasts of the United States.
 According to John Lannert of Billboard magazine, "Buenos Amigos" was helped by increased airplay on regional Mexican and Tejano radio stations, which had previously dismissed Selena's recordings.